Welcome to our FAQ! Feel free to continue reading and learn more about the WMSO…

 I. Family Weekend Concert: A prism-style concert shared with choirs and other music ensembles around mid-October.

 II.
-Halloween Concert: The Symphony’s interactive pops concert in late October.
+Halloween Concert: Standard repertoire, held in late October.

 III.
-Fall Concert: Standard repertoire, held early December.
+Winter Concert: Symphony’s pops concert, held early December.

 IV.
-Winter Concert: Features the concerto competition winner(s) and a student composition, held mid-March.
+Concerto Concert: Features concerto & composition competition winners, held mid-March.

-V. Spring Concert: A large symphonic work, held early May.
+V. Season Finale Concert: Large symphonic work(s), held early May.

 Does WMSO travel?